All prices are in USD per person, based on double occupancy.

 The State Capital of Oaxaca, also named Oaxaca, owes its fame to the beauty and harmony of its architecture, the wide variety of its typical food and its soft temperate climate, spring like throughout the year.
 During this trip, you will be able to witness the city and the surrounding.
 Without a doubt the highlights of Oaxaca that we visit will be the Archaeological sites, the markets, Teotitlan del Valle (famous for the Oaxacan Rugs), the Mezcal and of course; the food!

-Flight Puerto Vallarta-Mexico City with interjet (flight not included).
+Flight Puerto Vallarta-Mexico City with interjet (flight not included but we will arrange it for you).
 At Mexico City´s airport your guide & driver will wait for you to drive you to Puebla (aprox.
 3 hours).

 We start the day with visiting the largest pyramid of the Americas: Cholula.
 Not completely excavated, you can witness how the Spanish tried to destroy many Pre-Colombian sites.
 After this visit, we will give you some time in the village itself, before we hit to Tonanzintla, where you can see the perfect example of mixed Spanish-Indigenous architecture.
 We continue the day with a City Tour in Puebla.